 Policy Action: STATE LEGISLATIVE AGENDA

-193rd Legislative Session: 2023-2024
+194th Legislative Session: 2025-2026

-JDI’s approach to our systems change is work is intentionally intersectional as we engage in many areas of policy that affect the lives, choices, and safety of survivors and address the root causes of violence.
-In upholding our commitment to racial equity and the dignity and human rights of all people, we assess the impact of public policy on communities of color who are disproportionately represented in and harmed by the criminal legal system and challenge policies that contribute to mass incarceration.
+- In upholding our commitment to racial equity and the dignity and human rights of all people, we assess the impact of public policy on communities of color, especially Black and brown communities, who are disproportionately represented in and harmed by the criminal legal system and challenge policies that contribute to mass incarceration.
 To this end, we do not support increasing penalties for offenses that are already criminalized in Massachusetts.

-Access to Justice and Safety for Survivors
+Access to Safety and Justice for Survivors

 The misuse of the court system by people who cause harm to further tactics of abusive power and control is referred to as abusive litigation.
 These tactics can force survivors to appear repeatedly in court at their emotional and financial expense.
 This bill provides courts with a tool to curb abusive litigation and mitigate its harms.